List of Hollyoaks characters introduced in 2008: Max McQueen

 Max McQueen (also Owen), is the son of Tina Reilly (Leah Hackett) and Russ Owen (Stuart Manning).
 Max appears between 2 July 2008 and 3 June 2009, portrayed by child actor Brayden Haynes-Mawdsley.
 It was announced on 20 July 2018 that Max would return to the series following Russ' return.
 Max is ten years old upon his reintroduction.
 Upon his reintroduction, Max is portrayed by Gabriel Lawrence.
 Jennifer Metcalfe, who portrays Mercedes McQueen, said that working with Lawrence was enjoyable and that he brought "a really lovely energy".

-After Tina discovers she is pregnant, she agrees to let her sister Jacqui McQueen (Claire Cooper) and her partner, Tony Hutchinson (Nick Pickard), adopt her child.
+In 2007, Tina agrees to be a surrogate for her sister Jacqui McQueen (Claire Cooper) and her partner, Tony Hutchinson (Nick Pickard).
 At her 12-week scan, Tina discovers that she is 15 weeks pregnant, meaning that Russ is the child's father.
 Tina tells Jacqui, who convinces Tina to stay quiet.
 Tina's brother, Niall Rafferty (Barry Sloane), pushes her down the stairs, causing her to give birth in a caesarean section.
 After learning she cannot have any more children, Tina decides to raise Max as she could not bare to give him away, creating strain between Tina and Jacqui.
-As Russ prepares to leave the village, Tina reveals that he is Max's father and convinces him to stay to be Max’s father.
+As Russ prepares to leave the village, Tina reveals that he is Max's father and convinces him to stay to be Max's father.
 A month later, Niall kills Tina in an explosion leaving Max without a mum, so Jacqui begins raising Max, promising Russ access.
 She later restricts Russ access to his son, so he plans to run away with Max.
 As Tina's sister, Carmel McQueen (Gemma Merna) babysits Max, Russ visits him and kidnaps him.
 Carmel sees this, but lets them go.
 Max leaves the village with Russ and Justin Burton (Chris Fountain).
 Jacqui is devastated when she discovers that Max and his passport are missing.

 Nine years later, Mercedes arranges a hen party in Magaluf, where her family are given the opportunity to meet her new fiancé.
 They are shocked to realise it is Russ, but Myra is delighted when he introduces her to Max.
 Russ and Max then move to the village with Mercedes and her son, Bobby Costello (Jayden Fox) and she brings him up as her own son.

-After Max wanting to live with his aunt Nicole Owen in Greece after Russ is murdered in Greece when Mercedes starts drinking and taking out her grief on Max devastating Mercedes.
-He later returns in July 2019 back to the village with Nicole for his birthday party to see Mercedes and the rest of the McQueen Family.
+After Max wanting to live with his aunt Nicole Owen (Ciara Janson) in Greece after Russ is murdered and Mercedes starts drinking heavily and taking out her grief on Max.
+He later returns in July 2019 back to the village with Nicole for his birthday party to see Mercedes and the rest of the McQueen family.